springload/draftail/docs/user-guide/README.md

 | MS Edge | Windows        | latest  |
 | Safari  | macOS          | latest  |

+If your browser is not on this list, your mileage may vary.
+Have a look at the [list of known issues](https://github.com/springload/draftail/issues/138), or use one of the supported browsers.

 For mobile devices, Draftail is tested on the latest versions of iOS and Android.
 Support is limited - there are many known issues there as well, especially with custom keyboards like [Google's GBoard keyboard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=en) or [SwiftKey](https://swiftkey.com/).

 ## The editor